-• Married - Filing Joint or Combined Return - The standard deduction (\$4,600) and the authorized exemption (\$12,000)

-may be divided between the spouses in any manner they choose when filing a combined return.

-Married - Filing Separate (Two Returns) - each individual must claim the authorized exemption (\$6,000) and the standard deduction (\$2,300).
-Any unused portion of the standard deduction (\$2,300) or the exemption (\$6,000) by one spouse on his/her separate return may not be used by the other spouse on his/her separate return.
+- Married Filing Joint or Combined Return The standard deduction (\$4,600) and the authorized exemption (\$12,000) may be divided between the spouses in any manner they choose when filing a combined return. - Married Filing Separate (Two Returns) each individual must claim the authorized exemption (\$6,000) and may either claim the standard deduction (\$2,300) or their itemized deductions from Schedule A. Any unused portion of the standard deduction (\$2,300) or the exemption (\$6,000) by one spouse on his/her separate return may not be used by the other spouse on his/her separate return.